dylansc/deployment_workshop/README.md

 $ docker build -t username/sa7-app .
 ```

-(Don’t forget the period at the end of the command!)
+:warning: Don’t forget the period at the end of the command!

 Be prepared for this to download lots of files as it builds your image for you.